Keith Ellison

-Born and raised in Detroit, Michigan, Ellison moved to Minnesota for law school.
-In 2002, he was elected to the Minnesota House, where he served two terms before being elected to Congress in 2006.
-His district included Minneapolis, the state's largest city, and its inner-ring suburbs.
-In Congress, Ellison was a vice-chair of the Congressional Progressive Caucus and a chief deputy whip.
-He also sat on the House Committee on Financial Services.
+A progressive, Ellison served as co-chair of the Congressional Progressive Caucus and a chief deputy whip during his congressional tenure.
 Ellison was the first Muslim elected to Congress and the first African American representative from Minnesota.

-Ellison's profile was raised when he ran for chair of the Democratic National Committee in November 2016, gaining support from progressive groups and U.S. senators Bernie Sanders and Chuck Schumer.
+He garnered national attention in his campaign in the 2017 Democratic National Committee chairmanship election, gaining support from progressive groups and U.S. senators Bernie Sanders and Chuck Schumer.
 His candidacy prompted renewed scrutiny of his past statements and affiliation with the Nation of Islam, which drew criticism from some moderate Democrats.
-Ellison lost to former Secretary of Labor Tom Perez, who subsequently appointed Ellison deputy chair, a decision approved by unanimous voice vote of DNC members.
+Ellison lost to Tom Perez, who subsequently appointed Ellison deputy chair.

-Ellison won the 2018 Minnesota Attorney General election, defeating Republican nominee Doug Wardlow and becoming the first African American elected to partisan statewide office in Minnesota and the first Muslim in the U.S. to win statewide office.
+Ellison was elected attorney general of Minnesota in 2018.
+He is the first African American elected to partisan statewide office in Minnesota and the first Muslim in the U.S. to win statewide office.
 He was reelected in 2022 with 50.4% of the vote.

 Early life, education, and career

 Keith Ellison, the third of five sons, was raised Catholic in Detroit, Michigan, by his parents, Leonard Ellison, a psychiatrist and Clida (Martinez) Ellison, a social worker.
 Ellison and three of his brothers became lawyers; his other brother became a doctor.
 One of Ellison's brothers is also the pastor of "Church of the New Covenant Baptist" in Detroit.
 Ellison's youth was influenced by the involvement of his family in the civil rights movement, including his grandfather's work as a member of the NAACP in Louisiana.